 - Goal 3: You will demonstrate critical thinking skills.

-- Employ critical thinking skills in the radiologic laboratory.
+- Employ critical thinking skills to evaluate radiographic images.

 - Goal 4: You will demonstrate communication skills.